waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Agent & Tool Usage Notes
 - **`pc_navigator_agent`:** Generates a sequence of button presses to navigate the Pokémon PC menu to withdraw or deposit a specific Pokémon.
 It now correctly differentiates between 'BILL's PC' (for Pokémon) and 'Gem's PC' (for items) and is context-aware of the current menu.
 It is a reliable tool for depositing and withdrawing Pokémon.
 - **`battle_strategist_agent`:** Provides the safest, most cautious move.
 Its primary directive is survival.
 Overriding its advice is a high-risk action, as my successful override against Giovanni's Machoke demonstrated.
 It should be trusted for risk-averse plays, but I must use my own judgment when a high-risk/high-reward gambit is the only path to victory.
-### C. Future Agent Ideas
-- **`Dungeon_Navigator`:** An agent that can parse the World Knowledge Graph to find the most efficient multi-floor path in complex locations like Silph Co. or Rock Tunnel.
+- **`maze_navigator_agent`:** An agent that can parse the World Knowledge Graph to suggest the next optimal, unvisited teleporter to take for systematic maze exploration.

 ## III.
 Game Mechanics & Battle Intel
 ### A. Tile Mechanics & Traversal Rules (v6)